-A short history of tango
+A short history of Argentinian tango

 Exactly when and where the various forms of dance and music combined to create what became widely understood as tango is unclear.
-What is clear was that tango was considered a dance from the poor barrios (neighbourhoods) which were melting pots of cultures from Africa, Spain, Italy, Britain, Poland, Russia and native-born Argentines.
+What is clear was that tango was considered a dance from the poor barrios (neighbourhoods) which were melting pots of cultures from Africa, Spain, Italy, Britain, Poland, Russia and native-born Argentinians.
 Traditional polkas, waltzes and mazurkas were mixed with the popular habanera from Cuba and the candombe rhythms from Africa.

 By the beginning of the twentieth century, the tango as both a dance and as an embryonic form of popular music had established a firm foothold in the city of its birth.
 It soon spread to provincial towns of Argentina and across the River Plate to Montevideo, the capital of Uruguay, where it became as much a part of the urban culture as in Buenos Aires.